 GRADES: 6 - 8

-Students conduct an investigation to prove that all living things are made of cells.
-Students extract onion cells and observe them under a microscope.
-First they prepare a slide for microscope viewing by mounting, staining, and placing a coverslip over the sample.
-Students then observe the cells under the microscope and record their observations.
-In addition they compare and contrast their prepared slides to human cheek cells and examine difference between a typical plant and animal (human) cell.
+Have your students conduct an investigation to demonstrate that all living things are composed of cells.
+Students extract onion cells, and prepare their sample for microscope viewing by mounting, staining, and adding a coverslip.
+They observe the cells under the microscope while recording and sketching observations.
+In addition, they compare and contrast their prepared slides to human cheek cells and examine differences between plant and animal cells.

 DNA Up Close and Personal